WHO / Mikhail Grigorev

 EPW2 hearings

-To inform the second European Programme of Work, 2026–2030 (EPW2), WHO/Europe hosted a series of 5 online hearings in the first quarter of 2025.
+To inform EPW2, WHO/Europe hosted a series of 5 online hearings in the first quarter of 2025.
 Open to all, the hearings sought to gather different perspectives and proposals on tackling the megatrends that will present the biggest challenges and opportunities for health until and beyond 2030 in the WHO European Region.

 The 5 hearings brought together over 5000 experts, decision-makers, Member State and civil society representatives, as well as others with an interest in health.
-The insights from their discussions have been captured in a “Futures Paper” that will complement the EPW2 policy document.
+The insights from their discussions have been captured in a “Futures Paper” that complements the EPW2 policy document.

 House highlights